 There also exist common law interpretive presumptions against retrospective and retroactive operation of statutes and against interference with vested rights.
 These presumptions, however, are of varying weight and, unlike the constitutional restrictions, can be displaced by explicit terms of legislation or by the necessary implication of its provisions.
 Subject to the restrictions in the Charter, there is no general constitutional restriction against legislative retrospectivity or retroactivity (British Columbia v.
 Imperial Tobacco Canada Ltd., 2 S.C.R.
 473).

 While analyzing the separate issue of vagueness in law, and not commenting directly on section 11(g), the Supreme Court has alluded to principles against retroactivity in criminal law as being related to the ancient Latin maxim nullum crimen sine lege, nulla poena sine lege: no crime without law, no punishment without law.
 The Court referred to the underlying purpose as being to ensure that citizens are able to foresee the consequences of their conduct so as to be given fair notice of what to avoid, and to limit the penal law discretion of the state (Lamer J. in a concurring opinion in Reference re section 193 and paragraph 195.1(1)(c) of the Criminal Code, 1 S.C.R.
-1123 at paragraph 34 cited by the Court as a whole in R. v.
+1123 at paragraph 34, R. v.
 Levkovic, 2 S.C.R.
-204 at paragraph 2).
+204 at paragraph 2, R. v.
+Poulin, 2019 SCC 47 at paragraph 59).
 This expression of purpose has been directly linked to section 11(g) in Front commun des personnes assistées sociales du Québec v.
 Canada (Canadian Radio-Television and Telecommunications Commission), 2003 FCA 394.

 There is relatively little jurisprudence providing detailed consideration of section 11(g) of the Charter.
 Issues related to retroactive offences requiring examination under section 11(g) appear to arise infrequently in comparison to issues related to temporal application of changes in punishment analyzed under section 11(i) or section 11(h).